railsware/mailtrap-php/README.md

     echo 'Caught exception: ',  $e->getMessage(), "\n";
 }

-// OR send to the MailTrap SANDBOX
+// OR send email to the MailTrap SANDBOX

 try {
     $mailTrap = new MailTrapSandboxClient(